ff137/ohlc-toolkit/README.md

 ## Features

 - Read OHLC data from CSV files, with built-in data quality checks
+- Process high resolution data (e.g. 1-minute interval data) into any greater time frame (e.g. turn 1-minute data into 15-minute, 1-hour, 4-hour, 1-day, etc.)

 Coming soon™️:

-- Process high resolution data (e.g. 1-minute interval data) into any greater time frame (e.g. turn 1-minute or 1-hour data into 4-hour or 1-day data)
-- Calculate future returns from OHLC data
+- Calculate technical indicators
-- Compute technical indicators
+- Compute metrics for 'future' price-changes

+Essentially, the above features will provide you with the capability to generate input and output data for training a machine learning model to predict future price-changes based on technical indicators.

 ## Examples